BeatrisIlieva/devto-articles/unpublished-articles/asynchronous-programming.md

 console.log('After');
 ```

-If the above was a synchronous code we would expect to see first Before, then to wait to seconds to see Meanwhile and lastly After.

-However the result is that Before and After appear immediatelly and after two seconds appear Meanwhile.
+In a synchronous context, we'd expect to see the following:

+1. 'Before'
+2. Wait for 2 seconds
+3. 'Meanwhile'
+4. 'After'

+However, the actual output is:

 ```javascript
 Before;